 Nuclear cataracts or nuclear sclerotic cataracts are the most common type that we treat.
 If you live long enough, you will likely have a nuclear cataract at some point.
 The form in the middle of the lens gets progressively worse.
 At first, your reading vision may temporarily improve, but it doesn’t last.
+Vision problems will persist if you do not receive proper treatment.

 Eventually, the lens hardens, turning yellow or brown.
 You have difficulty making out small details, haloes appear around lights and colors become dull.